 Skinnastaðarkirkja church

-Einar was often called a sorcerer, as he and some of his descendants reputedly practiced sorcery, as is also mentioned in Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason.
+Einar was often called a sorcerer, as he and some of his descendants were reputed to practice sorcery, as mentioned in Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason.

 This was back in the days of the witch-hunt, so there is nothing to it, but I thought that I should mention it.

-There is another similar folklore about Hrunakirkja church upcountry in South Iceland, which I am going to show you in my next travel-blog:
+There is another similar folklore about Hrunakirkja church upcountry in South Iceland, which I am going to show you in my next travel blog:

 Dansinn í Hruna - The Dance in Hrunakirkja church upcountry in South Iceland - Icelandic Folklore

-Here is the location of Skinnastaðakirkja church on Google maps.
+Here is the location of Skinnastaðakirkja church on Google Maps.

 Hljóðaklettar in Jökulsárgljúfur canyon

-I have written several travel-blogs about the interesting sights in that area:
+I have written several travel blogs about the interesting sights in that area:

 Jökulsá á Fjöllum Glacial River and the Waterfalls in Jökulsárgljúfur Canyon